Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-July 8th, 2022
+July 16th, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-135:
+New in this latest version release-136:

 1.)
-Work around a bug in MFI in which feeding it a zero luminosity value (such as is common in black holes in planet packs) would cause it's flux calculation to crash due to a divide by zero exception.
-We work around this now by feeding it a very small luminosity value in place of zero.
-This would manifest itself as a bug where multistar charging failed in packs with zero luminosity bodies.
-Thank you Discord user @VELIKAN for the report!
+Fixed a bug in Kopernicus's allowedBiomes LandClass parameter that prevented the game from loading when it was used in conjunction with a reparented homeworld.

+2.)
+Optimized several things related to the multistar solar logic (Thank you @JonnyOThan).

 Known Bugs: